dkovacs24/ReviOS_faq/docs/install.md

 After you accuired your drivers, should take them with yourself on the installation **flash drive**.
 So you need to **copy** the files **after the** [**2. step**](#2-step-making-a-bootable-flash-drive), but before the [3.](#3-step-booting-the-flash-drive)

 Alternatively, and ==this method should not be considered the default option==, download the network drivers with Snappy Driver Installer Origin and take the whole folder of it with you before you format your partition(s).
-Help on this method can be found [here](not-related.md#internetsoundbluetoothother-hardware-not-working), from the second paragraph.
+Help on this method can be found on the [How to install drivers page](drivers.md#a-last-resort).

 ### Check what drives and partitions you have